-Elements of Urban Design is the mandatory advanced core studio for the post-professional Urban Design program.
+Elements of Urban Design is the advanced core studio for the post-professional Urban Design program.
 The studio introduces critical concepts, strategies, and technical skills associated with current thinking about Urban Design, and speculates on the designer’s spectrum of roles in analyzing and shaping urban environments.
-More generally, the studio aims to develop the necessary literacies for architects and landscape architects to critically engage in the bridging practice of Urban Design – to understand and interrogate questions related to urban environments, and to produce compelling formal responses.
+More generally, the studio aims to develop the necessary literacies for architects and landscape architects to critically engage in the practice of Urban Design – to understand and interrogate questions related to urban environments, and to produce compelling design responses.

 Even within the thrall of global pressures, local characteristics and identities require both attention and resolution.
 Globally, the expansion and transformation of metropolitan regions have introduced different scales and types of urban form.
 Increased economic, social, and environmental complexities further complicate Urban Design circumstances, making them more challenging.
 The studio will expose students to this range of conditions and propel them to think systemically about how to intervene in these varied emergent urban formations.